hossimo/GMA3Plugins/AppearanceBuilder/README.md

 FillBrightness  between 0.0 and 1.0 defaults to 1.0
 FillSaturation  between 0.0 and 1.0 defaults to <FillSaturation>
 FillBrightness  between 0.0 and 1.0 defaults to <FillBrightness>
-AppearnceStartIndex between 0 - 10000 defaults to 101
+AppearanceStartIndex between 0 - 10000 defaults to 101
-AppearnceStartIndex between 0 - 10000 defaults to AppearnceStartIndex
+AppearanceStartIndex between 0 - 10000 defaults to AppearanceStartIndex

 Things todo:
-- Figure out how to ask a question for the user to input a value
 - The name is curretly taken from the outline color, and has a small list of colors.
 - Better Appearance overwriteing, currently deletes and creates causing the refrances to be deleted.
 - Better Macro overwriting, currently deletes and creates, if not overwriting adds additional lines with the INSERT command
-- Better property managment, key value pairs would be much nicer
 - Eficancies and Consistantly issues
-- Include Overwrite as a property
+- Ask Numeric Questions insted of InputText

+Releases:
+- 1.0.0.1 - Inital Release
+- 1.0.0.2 - Added Text input when no arguments